appbricks/cloud-inceptor/images/bastion/README.md

 ### OpenVPN

-OpenVPN is configured via the `bin\install_openvpn` script.
+OpenVPN is configured via the `bin\configure_openvpn` script.
 It will execute if the `port` configuration value is present.

 ```
 openvpn: